unisoc/documentation/docs/sdk/build.md

 After the compilation, the images can be found in the directory ```output/repeater/images/```.

-- fdl*.bin - Flash downloader
+- fdl*.bin - Firmware downloader
 - mcuboot-pubkey*.bin - Bootloader
 - zephyr-signed-ota*.bin - Kernel
 - wcn-modem* - WCN Modem